 Comment: The RIDEM has adequately addressed and provided the necessary information under this section.
-The TMDL document provides a description of the State water quality standard (page 8), designated uses (page 8), the numeric water quality target (page 8), and the antidegradation policy (page 7).
-In this TMDL, the numeric water quality target is expressed as the applicable endpoint, which was set equal to the State water quality standard.
+The TMDL document provides a description of the State water quality standard (page 8), designated uses (page 8), the numeric water quality target (page 9), and the antidegradation policy (page 9).